-ORACLE VALIDATED INTEGRATIONS INCLUDING JDE AND PEOPLESOFT IT SERVICES
+ORACLE CERTIFIED INTEGRATIONS INCLUDING JD EDWARDS, E-BUSINESS SUITE, AND IT SERVICES

 Blockchain technology can be considered as one of the main drivers to achieve a substantial cost savings.
 According to a Santander FinTech study, distributed ledger technology could reduce financial services infrastructure cost between US$15 billion and $20 billion per annum by 2022.